 Hiring managers and recruiters like it when job applicants ask questions because they realize that the interview process is not one-sided.
 As much as the interviewer is sizing up the candidate, the candidate is doing the same.

 Both sides have a decision to make as to whether the position, team, and organization will be a good fit for and benefit from having the candidate in that role.

-Just as the interviewer prepares a set of questions based on the position and the application information, the candidate must also prepare to questions to ask in a job interview to glean information which they can use to respond if they receive a job offer.
+Just as the interviewer prepares a set of questions based on the position and the application information, the candidate must also prepare questions to ask in a job interview to glean information that they can use to respond if they receive a job offer.

 So, I encourage all applicants or candidates to do their homework and use this as a guide to prepare their list of questions to ask in a job interview.
 Also, once the interview winds down, if the interviewer does not address it, candidates should never forget to pose question eight (8): What are the next steps in the hiring process for this position?